pandapanda135/CSharp-Neuro-SDK/README.md

 This implementation is heavily based on the [Unity SDK](https://github.com/VedalAI/neuro-game-sdk/tree/main/Unity) from the original [Neuro Game SDK](https://github.com/VedalAI/neuro-game-sdk).

 ## Installation
 There is currently no way to install this through NuGet and there are no plans too currently.
-To use this, you either have to, build it yourself or use a precompiled dll from the releases tab.
+To use this, you either have to, build it yourself or use a precompiled dll from the releases tab (The main branch is "V" whereas the Mono Game version is "MG-V").
 The first option is recommended.
 ### Dependencies
 - [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/)
 #### MonoGame branch: